 Each year, a total of 3 or fewer people will be inducted into the Buchanan Community Schools Hall of Fame. (“People” refers to an individual or a team).

 Nominations must be made in writing.
 The completed nomination forms must be submitted to the Superintendent’s office by April 30.
 Late submissions will be considered for the next year’s nominations.

+An electronic voting ballot will first be emailed to all Buchanan Community Schools district personnel including all candidates for each category.
+District staff will vote for 1 candidate in each of the 3 categories.
+Staff are only allowed to vote once.
+District staff who are part of the selection committee may vote on this initial ballot if they so choose.
+The top 2 candidates in each category will then be presented on a ballot for the selection committee.
 Each person on the selection committee will have 1 vote in each of the 3 categories.
 The nominee receiving a majority of the votes in each category will be inducted into the Hall of Fame.
-In the event that no candidate in a category receives a majority of the votes, the top 3 vote getters from that category will be placed back on the ballot and another vote will take place.
-If, after 2 votes, no candidate has received a majority, the top 2 vote getters will be placed back on the ballot and a final vote will take place.

-Candidates must receive a majority of votes in order to be inducted into the Hall of Fame.
-This may result in all categories not being represented and/or fewer than 3 people being inducted in a given year.

 All applications will be considered for 5 consecutive years.
 (The year submitted and the following 4 years).
 If a candidate is not selected after being considered for 5 consecutive years, that candidate may be retained at the discretion of the committee.

 Formal Induction